wllacer/dana-cube/README.md

 __MASTER works__ but some pieces are lacking (Above all documentation).
 You can download the latest release to test it

+_Update Feast of St. Georg 2016_ I used lists for guide definition and retrieval.
+I've discovered that using dictionaries enhances performance over 10000 % (read __100 TIMES__ ), but i have to rewrite almost everything again

 _Update Saturday of the BVM_: New GUI based on the Model View elements of Qt.
 Still some parts missing